shoskips/more-education-less-suffering/content/Archive/Quotes.md

 draft:
 tags:
 ---
 "If every ping-pong table had rackets,
 Why would anyone steal them?
 To sit on our shelves
 To remind us who we are"

-"At some point, you will find the "capitalisation" of "I" very sinister"
+"I find the "capitalisation" of "I" very sinister"

 "An uncompromising punk isn't intelligent.
 Keep atleast one yuppie suit"

 In the depth of winter, I finally learned that within me there lay an invincible summer - Camus